Comparing bifold door materials: wood, aluminium, composite and glass

-- Thinner sightlines –– aluminium is a strong material meaning that less material is needed to support the glass so that you can enjoy greater views
+- Slim sightlines –– aluminium is a strong material meaning that less material is needed to support the glass so that you can enjoy greater views

 - Excellent lifespan –– Powder coated aluminium is corrosion resistant which means it’s lifespan (and guarantee) is often longer than other materials

 - Low maintenance –– aluminium requires much less maintenance than other materials